Skip to Content

 4. Tuzla.
 The relatively smaller city capitalizes on its history as one of the world’s salt producers.

-Where to Stay in Bosnia and Herzegovina
+Where to Stay in Bosnia: Best Areas & Hotels

 Travelers in the region can find all sorts of lodging options.
 Some locations in urban areas emphasize the historic parts of town and access to major attractions.